RezkyKam50/NuTreeMap/README.md

 # Notice
 > The code is still not production ready and risks data inaccuracy due to limited training data availibility.

+# Running the project
+> uv pip install -r requirements.txt
-To run the code : python main.py
+> python main.py